HOW TO USE A TOP LOAD WASHER: STEPS & TIPS

 Step 5: Add Fabric Softener and Stainfighters (Optional)

-Using the right amount of fabric softener helps prevent build-up on your clothes and washer while still softening the fibers of your clothing.
+Using the right amount of fabric softener helps prevent buildup in your clothes and your washer while still softening your clothing's fibers.
 Add fabric softener by first locating your washer’s designated fabric softener dispenser—typically on the top of the agitator—then measuring out and adding the amount of softener instructed on the fabric softener packaging.
-Follow the instructions on the packaging of stainfighters to make sure you’re using the correct amount at the right time.
+Note that not all washer models include a fabric softener dispenser, and its location may vary by machine design.
+Check your owner’s manual for details specific to your model and to identify where the dispenser is located.

 Step 6: Select Washer Cycle